 Unobtrusiveness.
 I know some people always use the vibration mode of their phone, but I also know they don’t pick it up half of the time because they don’t feel it, and obviously don’t hear it.
 Using a gentle, unobtrusive ringtone will not annoy your friend or colleagues, and solves this problem.

 - Clarity.
 That being said you don’t want it to be too soft and gentle as you won’t hear it anymore.
 The frequency has to be right, as the human ear doesn’t respond to low sounds as well as to higher pitched sounds.
 Next to that, a sound that has the right frequency can be set to a lower level as our ears are more sensitive to it.

 It’s not hard to design a ringtone that has all those properties.
-Yet the stock iPhone ringtones tend to be completely unusable ‘funny’ ringtones like ‘Motorcycle’, ‘Old Car Horn’ or ‘Pinball’.
+Yet in 2011 the stock iPhone ringtones tend to be completely unusable ‘funny’ ringtones like ‘Motorcycle’, ‘Old Car Horn’ or ‘Pinball’.
 As a sound designer, knowing Apples high standards for product design, I really have no clue why they don’t seem to pay any attention to these sounds and their functionality.
 [Please note: this article was written in 2011, much has improved since then].

 That’s why I created the original Cleartones (now called Cleartones Classic), a set of fifty ringtones that will make your world sound a bit better and your friends and colleagues less annoyed.
 They all comply with the properties mentioned above.
 The set can be bought from this website, but you can also try some of the ringtones before buying them by ‘paying’ with a tweet.

 Joachim Baan of Anothersomething was kind enough to design the logo and provide me with image material that illustrates the way a ringtone should gently add a functional sound to the soundcape of our lives: A ripple in the sand of a curvy desert or a gentle cloud over a green forest.